Wall upholstery 101.

 Before I go into much details on traditional wall upholstery 101, I would like to mention the following.
 When it comes to wall upholstery, there is only two options.
 You either ask a professional to perform the installation or decide to do it yourself.
 I have read a few blogger posts’ on DIY upholstered walls and watch a few videos on this subject.
 However, something is missing in most of them.
 For instance, the lack of preparation by adding a small frame.
 A frame is created by a slat, a strip, or a track fix to the wall before the fabric is installed.
 It is fitting along the moldings.

-Given these points, some of you will decide to go to a professional, try to get as much information as you can.
-In order to guide through the search processing, I have written an article on this topic, laying out questions you need to ask any installer you wish to hire.
+Given these points, some of you will decide to go to a professional.
+So, try getting as much information as you possible.
+In order to guide through THE process, I have written an article on this topic.
+Laying out questions you should ask before hiring an installer.
 You can find it at How to choose a wall upholsterer?

-Let see how to install a simple track and tips for wall upholstery 101.
+Let see how to install a simple slat

 First and foremost, the fabric should not be stapled directly to the wall or the sheetrock but be fixed on some sort of support like a slat.
 For one thing, if the fabric needs removing away from the wall, you will be very upset with yourself for not having installed any slats.